alexjvr1/Manuscripts/Chp2_CHall_RDA.Sept2017.md

 paste the 5 variables from /Users/alexjvr/2016RADAnalysis/3_CH.landscapeGenomics/subsets/BayENV2/Env.Data.all_20161025.csv

-Note that stba has missing data here.
-I could remove this population from the rest of these analyses.
+I removed stba from these analyses since there's missing environmental data.

-### Run RDA
+### 5. Run RDA: Adaptive loci

 #####STILL NEED TO RUN CHall: waiting for LFMM data.

 #### 1. CHall

 See this tutorial for the interpretation: REDUNDANCY ANALYSIS TUTORIAL: Landscape Genetics Paul Gugger redundancy-analysis-for-landscape-genetics.pdf on mac